A mapping between Lorentz-violating and conventional electrodynamics: Introduction

-The outline of this work, which is based on a talk given at QTS-5, is as follows.
-Section~\ref{smext} gives an overview of the philosophy behind the construction of the SME.
-A special limit of the electrodynamics sector of the SME---the Chern--Simons model---is briefly reviewed in Sec.~\ref{model}.
-In Sec.~\ref{idea}, it is argued that for lightlike Lorentz violation, the Chern--Simons term can be removed on shell from the free model, and the idea behind the associated mapping is illustrated.
-Section~\ref{expression} derives a compact expression for this field-redefinition mapping.
-A summary and a brief outlook are contained in Sec.~\ref{conclusions}.
+The outline of this work is as follows.
+The Chern--Simons limit of the mSME is briefly reviewed in Sec.~2.
+Section~3 argues that for lightlike Lorentz violation, the Chern--Simons term can be removed on-shell from the free model, and the idea behind the associated mapping is illustrated.
+Section~4 derives a compact expression for this field-redefinition mapping.
+A summary and a brief outlook are contained in Sec.~5.